 Buckingham Palace

-Buckingham Palace has served as the official London residence and administrative office of the British royal family since the 19th century and is one of the few remaining working royal palaces in the world.
-Public access to the interiors is limited to the summer, but it’s worthwhile for those who arrange a visit.
+Buckingham Palace is one of England’s most famous landmarks.
+It has served as the official London residence of the British royal family since the 19th century and is one of the few remaining working royal palaces in the world.
+Public access to the interiors is limited to the summer, but it’s well worthwhile for those who arrange a visit.

 Buckingham Palace is one of England's most famous landmarks.
 You can view its opulent exterior through the gates year-round, but the interiors of the royal residence are only open to visitors during the summer.